 Despite living in the unpredictable UK climate, we still spend a lot of time in the garden – even when the weather isn’t great!

-Of course, one thing that can put us off fully enjoying our patio is an ugly layer of mould.
-Mould, grime, algae can all make an appearance, and they can be quite slippery and dangerous too!
+Of course, one thing that can put us off fully enjoying our outdoor space is an ugly layer of green mould across the patio.
+Mould, grime, algae can all cause problems; they can be quite slippery and dangerous too!

-There’s a huge range of patio cleaners on the market, which can make it tricky to find the best one.
-Some are more suited to cleaning different types of mould and algae, and some require different application methods.
-Some promise longer lasting results, and products can vary in volume and value.
+There are a lot of products on the market, which can make it tricky to find the best patio cleaner.
+Some are more suited to cleaning certain types of mould, and some require different application methods.

-While a pressure washer is a good option when it comes to cleaning your patio, they are far more expensive than patio cleaners and certainly require you to put more work in.
-Jet washers can also damage your patio if used too often.
+Although a pressure washer can be a good option for cleaning the patio, they are far more expensive than patio cleaners and certainly require you to put more work in.
+Plus, a pressure washer can cause damage to the patio if used too often.
 Portable pressure washers generally have less power than mains powered models, so this could also be a decent alternative.

-Patio cleaners don’t require fierce scrubbing or hard work.
+Patio cleaners don’t require fierce scrubbing or excessive elbow grease.
 In fact, they often require next to no work from you at all.
-With most patio cleaners you simply have to mix the solution and spread/spray it over the patio.
-Some cleaners will need to be applied with a brush, and in some cases you will have to rinse the area.
-Plus, these products won’t damage the surface or affect the colour of your patio.
+The best patio cleaner will simply require that you mix the solution and spread/spray it over the patio.
+Some cleaners will need to be applied with a brush, and in some cases you will have to rinse the area with the garden hose.

-While jet washers are great for deep cleans every so often, a patio cleaner is really all that’s needed for a quick spruce up which will really have lasting results without causing damage to the stones.
+Whilst a pressure washer can be great for doing an annual deep clean, a patio cleaner is really all that’s needed for a quick spruce up which will really have lasting results without causing damage to the stones.

 Look for a Safe Patio Cleaner

-When looking to buy a patio cleaner, it’s advisable to look for an option that isn’t unnecessarily abrasive.
+When choosing the best patio cleaner, it’s advisable to look for an option that isn’t unnecessarily abrasive.
 There are plenty of eco friendly/organic options out there which don’t contain bleach.
 Also, look for a pet friendly patio cleaner if you have either pets or children around the house.
 Overall, there’s no need to use chemicals that are harsher than necessary to get the job done!

 Ease of Use and Versatility